Micro Merchant Loan

 The Problem

-By examining internal data and existing customer challenges, product and business leads identified a clear opportunity of shaping the initial direction for a new micro-loan product which led to the key question;
+Product and business leads identified a clear opportunity of shaping the initial direction for a new micro-loan product which led to the key question;

 How might we design a micro-loan experience for low-income merchants that is easy to understand, transparent and trustworthy, and quick to apply for and repay while also improving the existing experience?

-By examining internal data and existing customer challenges, product and business leads identified a clear opportunity of shaping the initial direction for a new micro-loan product which led to the key question;
+Product and business leads identified a clear opportunity of shaping the initial direction for a new micro-loan product which led to the key question;

 How might we design a micro-loan experience for low-income merchants that is easy to understand, transparent and trustworthy, and quick to apply for and repay while also improving the existing experience?